Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

     export NEXUS_PASSWORD="<your-password>"
     ```

 5. Execute the playbook as the current user using the following command (the playbook will escalate privileges when required):

   5.1.
 To run the playbook on the local machine execute the following command

     ```bash
     ansible-playbook playbooks/acs.yml -i inventory-local.yml
     ```

   5.2.
 To run the playbook on a remote host the inventory file (inventory-remote.yml) needs to contain the IP of the host and the path to the ssh key used to connect the control machine to the host machine.
-You can specify one targetIP for all the hosts, to for a single-machine deployment, or different targetIP's for a multi-machine deployment
+You can specify one targetIP for all the hosts, to obtain a single-machine deployment, or different targetIP's for a multi-machine deployment.
       A small example how a host block should look